Jessamyn Duke: WWE (2018–2021)

 Duke started her professional wrestling training at Santino Bros.
 Pro Wrestling School in California.
 On May 7, 2018, WWE announced that Duke, along with Marina Shafir, had signed with WWE and reported to the Performance Center for training.

 On October 28 at WWE Evolution, Duke and Shafir made their WWE debuts as heels when they interfered during the NXT Women's Championship match, in which they helped Shayna Baszler win the title over Kairi Sane.
 Duke and Shafir then aligned themselves with Baszler establishing themselves as heels in the process.
 They made another appearance at NXT TakeOver: WarGames when they interfered during Baszler and Sane's two out of three falls match, in which Baszler scored the first fall and the victory in the latter to retain the title.
 On the December 19, 2018, episode of NXT Shafir and Duke made their NXT in-ring debut and lost to Io Shirai and Dakota Kai when Io pinned Shafir after a Moonsault.
 At NXT TakeOver: Phoenix, Duke and Shafir assisted Baszler in retaining the title against Bianca Belair.
 On October 23, 2019, Duke and Shafir faced Tegan Nox and Dakota Kai in a number one contender's match for the Women's Tag Team Championship, but were defeated.

 After several months of inactivity, Duke returned to WWE television on August 17, 2020, reuniting with Baszler and Shafir, after Nia Jax attacked Shafir and Duke.
 On the August 31 episode of Raw, Duke made her debut on Raw Underground, an underground fight club hosted by Shane McMahon, where she easily defeated local competitor Avery Taylor.
 This turned out to be her final WWE appearance.
-Duke worked as a full time digital content creator for WWE and UpUpDownDown brand.
+Duke worked as a full-time digital content creator for WWE and UpUpDownDown brand.
 On May 19, 2021, WWE announced that Duke was released from her WWE contract.

 Personal life

 Duke is a self-described gamer.
-In an interview, Ronda Rousey claimed that Duke "pays more of her bills streaming than she does from fighting".
+In an interview, Ronda Rousey estimated that Duke "pays more of her bills streaming than she does from fighting".